Luisiana: Geography

-Luisiana is bounded on the north by Pagsanjan and Cavinti, on the west by Magdalena and Majayjay, on the south by Lucban, and Sampaloc in the east.
+Luisiana is bounded on the north by Pagsanjan and Cavinti, on the west by Magdalena and Majayjay, on the south by Lucban and on the east by Sampaloc.

-Luisiana is 22 km from provincial capital Santa Cruz, 109 km from Manila, and 34 km from Lucena.
+Luisiana is 22 km from the provincial capital Santa Cruz, 109 km from Manila and 34 km from Lucena.

-Luisiana occupies 8096.33 ha on a plateau 1400 ft atop the Sierra Madre mountains.
+Luisiana occupies 8096.33 ha on a plateau 430 m atop the Sierra Madre mountains.

 Barangays

 Luisiana is politically subdivided into 23 barangays, as indicated below.
 Each barangay consists of puroks and some have sitios.